USDA Cold Storage 06/25

 8 percent from a year ago.

-Total red meat supplies in freezers were up 4 percent from the previous month
+Total red meat supplies in freezers were down slightly from the previous

-but down 4 percent from last year.
-Total pounds of beef in freezers were up
+month and down 1 percent from last year.
+Total pounds of beef in freezers

-slightly from the previous month but down 3 percent from last year.
-Frozen
+were down slightly from the previous month and down 1 percent from last year.

-pork supplies were up 9 percent from the previous month but down 4 percent
+Frozen pork supplies were up slightly from the previous month and up slightly

 from last year.
-Stocks of pork bellies were up 15 percent from last month but
+Stocks of pork bellies were up 2 percent from last month and

 Records